sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 # Infrastructure

-## Only 1 long-lived environment
+## Only one long-lived environment

-- You should only have 1 long-lived environment: production.
+- You should only have one long-lived environment: production.
 So no test, UAT, or staging environments.
 - Learn how to test locally (more on this below), and leverage internal tenants to test and demo your changes before releasing them to external tenants.
 - Use ephemeral short-lived environments to perform intense tests e.g., stress performance tests, or to test large infrastructure changes.
 These should be exact copies of the production environment, with masked sensitive tenant data, and you should spin them up and down programmatically.